venkat2789/venkat2789/README.md

 ### 👨‍💻 About me:
-- 👋 Hi, I’m Venkat, a test automation engineer and SDET with over 12 years of experience.
+- 👋 Hi, I’m Venkat, a test automation engineer and SDET with over 13 years of experience.
 Throughout my journey I have always been inspired by new tools and technologies.
 - 👀 I’m interested in test automation, whether it is web, mobile or APIs.
-I have worked on all 3 types of automation projects, but mobile automation excites me the most.
+I have worked on all 3 types of automation projects, but mobile test automation excites me the most.
 - 🌱 I’m currently learning native mobile test automation frameworks like XCUITest with Swift and Espresso with Kotlin.
 - 💞️ I’m looking to collaborate on any topics related to test automation.
 - 📫 Connect with me @ [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/venkatachalapathy-sivaprakasam)